 Is there any relation between the arts of music and calligraphy?

-I’d say as there is rhythm in the music, there is also rhythm in the calligraphy of course.
+- I’d say as there is rhythm in the music, there is also rhythm in the calligraphy of course.
 Sometime I tend

 When I met you in Ulan Bator, you told me that you started to learn throat singing by yourself, but it was very important to meet the traditional Mongolian masters in order to correct some mistakes.
 In your opinion, which are the common mistakes of people who are starting to learn throat singing?
 How long have you been practising Hoomii?

 Are you vegetarian? (if the answer is yes)… is it hard to be vegetarian in Mongolia?